 Dry eyes can be caused by trauma, aging, menopause, medication side effects, nutritional deficiencies and some autoimmune diseases.
 Natural remedies can often bring relief to dry eyes.
 In some cases, a complete resolution of dry eyes can be expected, depending upon the initial cause.
 Simple home treatments for dry eyes include castor oil, borage oil, baking soda and dietary changes.

-Some natural remedies are used topically; others are used internally.
+Some of these top natural remedies are used topically while others are used internally.

 Aloe gel or juice is simply wiped onto each closed eyelid, twice daily or as needed.
 You do not need to put the aloe into the eye.

 Castor oil is another natural remedy that is applied directly to the eyelids, and not the eye.
 Apply castor oil once or twice a day; whichever is needed for your eyes to feel comfortable.